markus-lassfolk/allianceauth_to_seat/README.md

 Special thanks to qu1ckkkk and Raynaldo Rivera (R4stl1n on github) for their work, I have done very little.

+# Install

+For ubuntu, install Python 2.7 and pip, then run sudo pip install requests pymysql

+Then set up your conf file and you should be good to go.

 # Future
 I need to rewrite this a bit to use SeAT's API better.
 It has support for GET and DELETE and this could improve syncing greatly, without requiring a call to SeAT's database directly.